dtkaplan/LSTbook/README.md

 - Data simulations (via DAGs) which are sampled from to produce data frames

-Vignettes provide an instructor-level tutorial introduction to `{LST}`.
+Vignettes provide an instructor-level tutorial introduction to `{LSTbook}`.
 The student-facing introduction is the *Lessons in Statistical Thinking* textbook.

 ## Statistics for data science